Articles written by Saratoga Sun Editorial

 Saratoga Sun Editorial|Jul 29, 2020

 The date of the 2020 Primary Election draws ever closer and, soon, voters will be going to the ballot to make their choice on who they want to move forward to the General Election to represent them.
 While there are plenty of choices on the national level—a total of 16 people are running for United States Senate between both Democratic and Republican candidates—the options are far more slim the closer one gets to local government with a few exceptions.
-In Encampment, three people are running for town council and, in Saratoga, that number...
+In Encampment, three people are running for town council and, in Saratoga, that number has...
 Full story

 • Notices will stay ... for now